 Although the law stipulated women could only become voters at age 25, while men could vote at 21, league members were satisfied with the new legislation.
 They held a victory banquet on 21 April, where the group changed its name to the League of Women Voters, a non-partisan organization that promoted compulsory education, child welfare, maternal health care, and other social issues.

-On 29 October 1928, 52,343 Newfoundland and Labrador women cast ballots in their first general election – representing a 90 per cent voter turnout rate.
+On 29 October 1928, 52,343 Newfoundland women cast ballots in their first general election – representing a 90 per cent voter turnout rate.
 Lady Helena Squires became the first woman to sit in the country's House of Assembly after winning a by-election in 1930.
-Four years later, however, Newfoundland and Labrador voluntarily suspended its right to self-government and swore in the Commission of Government.
-When the country returned to the polls in 1946 to elect a National Convention, all Newfoundland and Labrador people aged 21 and older were eligible to vote.
+Four years later, however, Newfoundland voluntarily suspended its right to self-government and swore in the Commission of Government.
+When the country returned to the polls in 1946 to elect a National Convention, all Newfoundland people aged 21 and older were eligible to vote.